 Armani is an advocate for excellence in learning and teaching (including transformative pedagogy), and actively engages with the PedRIO research group.
 In addition to overseeing the ethnomusicology strand and critical dissertations, she encompasses employability and internationalisation within the programme and continues to provide prized pastoral support to both our UK and International students.
 Armani has played alto saxophone (gospel) for many years and has performed at numerous venues both in the UK and overseas.
 Alongside her teaching, her research interest resides in examining healing tones embedded in sacred Hebrew text.

 Armani is also lead provider for a forthcoming Medical Humanities Longitudinal Special Study Unit (SSU) in ‘Medical Ethnomusicology,’ at the Peninsula School of Medicine and Dentistry.
 Medical Ethnomusicology (which closely resembles medical anthropology), focuses on health and illness as they relate to musical practice and performance within culture.
-She embraces collaborative/interdisciplinary research that fosters integrative solutions; ambition that promotes empathy and makes a difference.
+She embraces collaborative/interdisciplinary research that fosters integrative solutions; ambition that makes a difference.

 Intensive Bioacoustics course with The Institute of Bioacoustic Biology and Sound Healing (USA) - (Jan 2014)

 Shepherd, Armani. and McInerney, Michael.
 (4 April 2017).
 'A Creative Collaborative Model for Global Education: Fitting the Sustainable Development Goal 4 in 2030 Agenda', Poster in: 6th Annual PedRIO Conference, Plymouth University.